 As any peacock he was proud and gay” (3921-3926).

 “The Reeve’s Tale” is about a tough bully -a miller- named Symkyn, who is married to the local Parson’s (clergy member) daughter.
 She is an illegitimate child educated in the nunnery, but whom many call a perfect ‘lady’ for fear of wrath from the miller.
-Together, they have a daughter of twenty and a small baby.
+Together, Symkyn and his wife have a daughter of twenty and a small baby.
 The Parson desires to claim this daughter as his heir.

-One day, the miller (Symkyn) robs a huge haul of grain but pretends as if he did not, so two young scholars go to investigate: John and Aleyn.
+One day, the miller (Symkyn) robs a huge haul of his grain, but he plays innocent, so two young scholars go to investigate: John and Aleyn.
 Upon arrival, the miller still decides to trick them (despite all the tricks in their philosophy).
 He quotes Aesop: ‘the greatest clerks are not the wisest men,’ echoing Aristophanean sentiments and popular skepticism toward intellectualism.
-So Symkyn decides to replace flour with bran to fool the scholars.
-He cuts loose their horse which they cannot find until nightfall, while Symkyn steals their bread and has his wife bake some bread into a cake.
+So Symkyn decides to replace the flour with bran to fool the scholars.
+He cuts loose their horse which they cannot find until nightfall, while Symkyn steals their bread.
+He asks his wife bake some bread into a cake.
 When the scholars return, Symkyn hosts them for a meal, they all become drunk, and go to sleep.
 In the night, John crawls into bed with Symkyn’s daughter, and Aleyn moves the baby cradle closer to his bed when Symkyn’s wife goes to the bathroom.
 When she returns, she mistakenly crawls into bed with Aleyn and they, too, have sex (and she, apparently, enjoys the experience!)
 Thus, a drunken and scheming miller is cuckolded by two drunken and scheming scholars.
 In the confusion following the next morning, John and Aleyn beat up the miller and take the cake that was made out of their grain.